Football Disqualification Penalty

 - A player scores a touchdown and is flagged for taunting.
 Later in the game, they get into a pushing match with another player, causing a second penalty and an ejection.

 - A player gets into an argument with another player in pregame.
 Later during the game, they throw a punch at another player even though they do not connect.

 In football, a disqualification penalty is any penalty that results in the disqualification of a player from the game.
 There are many violations that result in a disqualification penalty, including physically fighting with another player, making contact with an official, taunting the opposing team, or offensive language used in any instance.
 Any disqualification penalty results in the removal of the offending player and a loss of 15 yards for his team.

 Why are players disqualified in football?

 Players can be disqualified for a number of reasons in football, including engaging in a fight, making physical contact with an official, or using excessively profane language.
-Disqualification results in an immediate disqualification from the game.
+Disqualification results in an immediate ejection from the game.
 Despite the competitiveness and physical nature of football, disqualifications are rare.